 The world does not need another site that makes fun of comic books; there are many, and they are much more complete and exhaustive than this one.
 Who cares?
 It’s the internet.
 There’s room for all!
+Unless you're a socially-stunted gatekeeper who believes "fandom" is an adequate replacement for personality.

 The following items were gathered here and there with great affection and nostalgia; I read a million comics as a kid, and still remember the pleasures of finding a new issue at the drugstore.
 I was, however, a Marvel kid in the early 70s, which was a golden time to be a comics reader.
 Prior to that, you had an almost infinite amount of Superman-related crap, bad sci-fi, junky TV-show tie-ins, and the rest of the endless drecktitude.

 Ads is devoted to the cardboard submarines, 120-piece Army Man kids, seed-selling come-ons, salve merchants, shoe and bike ads, and all the other mainstays.
-The site debuted in November '08, and concluded April '10, with over 250 pages.

 Big Little is an old site about Big Little Books.
+You can tell by the outdated cultural references.

 Excelsior!
 Face Forward, True Believer!
 In the name of Irving Forbush, enjoy!